 A number of rooms and suites are available with each varying from one to another.

-Megeve is one of the most stylish resorts in the alps, with a very pretty, if low altitude, ski area.
+Megeve is one of the most stylish resorts in the alps, with a very pretty ski area.

 Megeve does good business in summer as well as winter and for this reason it has the reassuring ambience of a year-round small mountain town, as opposed to a seasonal resort.

 Most chalet holidays and hotel holidays packaged by operators other than ourselves include in the price return charter flights and coach transfers to the resort.
 Many regional departure airports are also available.
 Please enquire for details.
 Additionally, many tour operators offer the option of rail travel to French resorts either by daytime or overnight Eurostar or overnight Snowtrain.